 Liatiko is the most elegant red grape of Crete.
 Liatiko offers a subtle but rewarding depth of flavor punctuated with cherry, Cretan herbs, and earth.
 Liatiko is medium in body, light in color, and tannin.
 Any mushroom or vegetable dishes will be well served with Liatiko as well as with tender meats.

-The sherry-esque style is an acquired taste that the locals love but maybe off-putting if you are not used to it.
-The best expressions of Romeiko are in its very sweet sun-dried liasto style dessert wines.
+The sherry-esque style is an acquired taste that the locals love but may be off-putting if you are not used to it.
+The best expressions of Romeiko are in its very sweet sun-dried liasto-style dessert wines.

-Recently, Romeiko has found its way into the mainstream vinified as a white wine, as well.
+Recently, Romeiko has found its way into the mainstream vinified as white wine, as well.
 We have not seen the last of Romeiko!